A one-operator finance firm for owner-operated businesses.

 Founder-led by design.
 Analyst support is a tool, not the product.

 This is a one-operator firm by deliberate choice, not by lack of resources.
 The founder builds the model, reviews the findings, writes the commentary, and runs the delivery call.
 Analyst support and AI-assisted analysis are used for data preparation, reconciliation, and modelling work where judgment is not yet required.
 Findings, interpretation, and recommendations are not outsourced.
-Skipping the freelancer-to-agency transition is the point.
-The firm does not scale by hiring junior staff to deliver senior work.
-It scales by building tooling that lets the operator deliver senior work faster.

 Client-owned calculation engines.
 No lock-in dependency.